-On the majority of the rides that we offer, you’re expected to be in the saddle for at least four hours a day.
-And if you’ve signed up for our rides in Namibia, Kenya, Botswana, Mongolia, Catalonia, Iceland, Big Horn USA, Patagonia, Chile or Morocco, you can spend up to seven hours in the saddle, especially on days when you’re moving from one camp to the next.
-If you’re not riding fit it’s going to affect your enjoyment level.
+On most of our holidays, you can expect to be in the saddle for at least four hours a day.
+And if you’re headed to one of our more intrepid destinations like Namibia, Kenya, Botswana, Mongolia, Andorra, Iceland, Patagonia, Chile or Morocco, you can spend up to seven hours in the saddle, especially on days when you’re moving from one camp to the next.
+Put simply, if you’re not riding fit, it’s going to affect your enjoyment.
 Just think: every trot and canter, you’ll be wincing in pain rather than appreciating your surroundings and your surefooted steed.

-Off the horse training
+Training off the horse

-Yoga and pilates work in very similar ways to get you fit for horse riding.
+Yoga and Pilates work in very similar ways to get you fit for horse riding.
 One of the major benefits unique to yoga is the focus on your ability to maintain deep, steady breathing while your body is working hard.
 Since horses are SO receptive to our state of mind and body language, being able to keep your breathing and heart rate low and remain physically relaxed and ‘soft’ rather than stiff really does set you up for success.
 Physically, yoga is especially great for strengthening and opening your hips, promoting correct core posture and working those specific muscle groups (such as your inner thighs!) that are hard to focus on in most other forms of training.
 This 30-minute yoga practice is a great place to start, whether you’re new to yoga or an old hat.

 Getting Fit at Home

 Whether you have access to a horse or not, there’s really no excuse not to be ride-ready if you make the most of your time at home!
 We’ve written a whole ‘nother article with our favourite online resources to help you physically and mentally prepare, and we strongly recommend giving it a squiz.
 Here’s the link.